desticle/cse15l-lab-reports/LabReport1.md

 Working directory: The working directory is `lecture1`.

 Explanation: This command lists the files in the `lecture1` directory.
+No error is given.

 > *File as an argument*

 Command: `ls Hello.java`

-Output: `ls: cannot access Hello.java: No such file or directory`
+Output: `Hello.java`

-Working directory: The working directory is the `Hello.java` file.
+Working directory: The working directory is the `lecture1` directory.

-Explanation: A file cannot be used as a directory, so the error is given.
+Explanation: The command specifically lists only the requested file.
+No error is given.

 ---